BEGINNNER OUTREACH PROSPECTING

 I usually find that at least 20% of the contact details aren't found.
 This usually gives you plenty that are found, but it's always worth a bit of extra digging if you've found some great linking domains.

-There are various tools, such as Hunter.io, that scrape websites for email addresses, although I tend do find that they return the same as Buzzstream.
+There are various tools, such as Hunter.io, that scrape websites for email addresses and can often find some extras that Buzzstream didn't catch.

 If you're still having trouble finding email addresses for your domains, you'll need to put in a bit of extra work.
 Here are some good resources to help you: